rribani/sibgrapi2019/README.md

-# sibgrapi2019
+# SIBGRAPI 2019 - Tutorial: Hands-On Transfer Learning with Keras

-Code for experiments presented in the transfer learning tutorial at SIBGRAPI 2019
+This repository contains the code presented in the pratical part of the tutorial "Hands-On Transfer Learning with Keras" at SIBGRAPI 2019.